gasserahmed/kickstats/README.md

 ## Code
 [https://github.com/gasserahmed/kickstats](https://github.com/gasserahmed/kickstats)

-## Special Instructions for Code Execution:
+## Special Instructions for Code Execution
 To execute the code and reproduce the project's functionality:
 1. **Access to "KickStats" App API:** Sign up for access to the "KickStats" app's API on Rapid API and obtain the required API key for making endpoint calls.
 2. **Kafka Setup:** Set up Kafka to handle data streaming and ingestion.
 Ensure proper configurations for Kafka producers and consumers as per the project specifications.